 Bitcoin has caught the notice of the mainstream financial press and the world’s biggest investors and major players in the investment world, not to mention everyday traders who have come to understand that trading in Bitcoin can be very lucrative.

 One way to get in on the action is to buy Bitcoin and then hold on to it, waiting for it to increase in value.
 When it reaches a price you feel comfortable with, you can then sell it and then pocket the profit.

 This was a more viable option many years ago, in the early days.
-In fact, many Bitcoin millionaires were born in the early days.
+Many Bitcoin millionaires were born in the early days.
 Take Erik Finman, who started investing in Bitcoin when it was just $12.
-You do the math.
 Or take Barry Silbert, who bought 48,000 Bitcoins for $350 each in 2014 when the U.S. Marshals Service auctioned off the stash of Ross Ulbricht, the creator of the Dark Web site Silk Road.

 That brings us to what many believe is going to be the next way to cash in big on the Bitcoin phenomenon: You can “short” the cryptocurrency.
 What goes up must come down, and you can actually profit when any investment, including Bitcoin, drops in value.